Taxes in Thailand: Top 9 Facts for US Expats in Thailand

 Unlike the United States, the tax brackets in Thailand are based exclusively on income.
 Thailand residents won’t have to worry about tax status (e.g., “single,” “married filing jointly,” etc.) when filing their returns.

-If you are an entertainer or if you receive income from advertising fees, you’re required to pay taxes twice each year.
+If you are an entertainer or receive income from advertising fees, you must pay taxes twice each year.
 You’ll file your PIT return on March 31 and a “mid-year” return on September 30.

-Income tax is the primary form of tax that impacts Americans working in Thailand.
-But U.S. citizens living in Thailand are subject to other forms of tax as well.
+Income tax is the primary tax that impacts Americans working in Thailand.
+But US citizens living in Thailand are also subject to other forms of tax.
 Here’s a quick overview of each.

-If you earn money by selling assets and securities, this income is subject to personal income tax.
+This income is subject to personal income tax if you earn money by selling assets and securities.
 This most commonly applies to those who sell real estate properties.
-Taxpayers can deduct a standard allowance, though this depends on the number of years of ownership.
+Taxpayers can deduct a standard allowance depending on the number of years of ownership.

 Unlike the United States, Thailand does not charge a capital gains tax on money earned from the sale of securities on the stock exchange of Thailand.
 So if you invest in the stock market, you won’t pay capital gains taxes on the securities you sell if the company is listed on the national exchange.

-Like the United States, Thailand uses a system very similar to Social Security.
-Employees contribute 5% on the first 15,000 THB that they earn, and employers match this by paying an additional 5%.
-Thailand’s government adds an additional 2.5%.
-If you are self-employed, you will be required to pay both portions (employee and employer) of your Social Security payments.
+Like the United States, Thailand uses a system similar to Social Security.
+Employees contribute 5% on the first 15,000 THB they earn, and employers match this by paying an additional 5%.
+Thailand’s government adds an extra 2.5%.
+If you are self-employed, you must pay both portions (employee and employer) of your Social Security payments.

-There is no Thailand-U.S. totalization agreement.
-As a result, it’s possible for some U.S. expats to pay for both Social Security systems during their time in Thailand.
+There is no Thailand-US totalization agreement.
+As a result, some US expats can pay for both Social Security systems during their time in Thailand.